Resource-Aware Quantum Programming with General Recursion and Quantum Control: Introduction

 A relevant issue was to extend these models to programs with \emph{quantum control}, also known as coherent control, enabling a ``program as data'' treatment for the quantum paradigm.
-Quantum control consists in the ability to write superpositions of programs in addition to superpositions of data and increases the expressive power of quantum programming languages.
-It allows the programmer to write algorithms such as the \emph{quantum switch}, which uses fewer resources (quantum gates) than algorithms with classical control~\cite{ChiribellaQS} and is physically implementable~\cite{Abbott_2020,Procopio_2015}.
-Hence, quantum control provides a computational advantage over classical control~\cite{PhysRevLett.113.250402,PRXQuantum.2.010320,kristjánsson2024exponentialseparationquantumquery}.
-In the last decades, several quantum programming languages implementing this concept have been designed, non-exhaustively~\cite{AltenkirchG05,sabrySymmetricPatternMatchingQuantum2018extended,DCM22,lemonnier24}.
-To get the best of both worlds, a natural next step was the development of \emph{hybrid languages}, \ie, languages that allow classical and quantum flow/data to be combined.
-Such languages have also been deeply studied~\cite{voichick2023Qunity,hainryProgrammingLanguageCharacterizing2023,ying2024foundations,DLPZ25,barsse2025quantumprogramminglanguagecoherent}.
-This keen interest is a direct consequence of the fact that hybrid languages can be used to design variational quantum algorithms, a class of quantum algorithms leveraging both classical and quantum computing resources to find approximate solutions to optimization problems.
+Quantum control consists in the ability to write superposition of programs in addition to superposition of data and increases the expressive power of quantum programming languages.
+It allows the programmer to write algorithms such as the \emph{quantum switch}, which uses fewer resources (quantum gates) than algorithms with classical control~\cite{CAPV13} and is physically implementable~\cite{AWHM20,PMA+15}.
+Hence, quantum control provides a computational advantage over classical control~\cite{ACB14,TCM+21,KOY24}.
+In the last decades, several quantum programming languages implementing this concept have been designed, non-exhaustively~\cite{AG05,SVV18,DCM22,Lem24, YVC24}.
+To get the best of both worlds, a natural next step was the development of \emph{hybrid languages}, \ie languages that allow classical and quantum flow/data to be combined.
+The hybrid paradigm is conveying considerable practical interest: for example, it is used by quantum variational algorithms, a class of quantum algorithms leveraging both classical and quantum computing resources to find approximate solutions to optimization problems; and the properties of hybrid languages have also been deeply studied, non-exhaustively~\cite{Qunity23,Yin24,DLPZ25,BPP25}.

 Since hybrid languages offer interesting prospects in terms of expressiveness and optimal resource consumption, a relevant and open issue concerns the development of resource-aware (static) analyses of their programs.
-These static analyses could be applied to highlight and clarify the advantage of variational algorithms over their QRAM-based counterparts.
+These static analyses can be applied to predict the low-level resources required to execute quantum algorithms, such as the depth or size of a quantum circuit.